 Why Respirators and Dust Masks Matter

-OSHA’s new silica standards are forcing contractors to learn new ways of protection.
+OSHA’s new silica standards are forcing contractors to learn about respirators and dust masks.

 By Michael J. Pallerino

-Hunter Weekes knows the risks.
+Hunter Weekes knows the risks and knows why respirators and dust masks matter.
 After nearly 20 years in the construction industry, there isn’t much he hasn’t seen or done in the field, logging time as a superintendent and project manager on numerous projects of all scopes.

 Weekes, a LEED AP, and VP at the Greenville, S.C.-based Weekes Construction, says his focus today is on working safely as much as it is the daily deadlines and demands of the job.
 That’s why he paid close attention when Occupational Safety and Health Administration (OSHA) passed its newest silica standards, which went into effect on Sept.
 23.

 Weekes is not alone.
 Of the nearly 2.3 million workers in the more than 600,000 workplaces in the field, OSHA estimates that about 840,000 of them are exposed to respirable crystalline silica levels that exceed the new permissible exposure limit (PEL).
 Nearly 90 percent of those workers are employed in the construction industry.

 OSHA’s new, stricter silica dust standards – one for construction, and the other for general industry and maritime – put an emphasis on respiratory protection.
 According to OSHA research, inhaling silica dust can lead to silicosis, an incurable lung disease that can be deadly if severe enough.
 Too much silica exposure – which workers come into contact with via activities such as grinding, cutting and blasting materials like concrete, stone and brick – can also lead to lung cancer, kidney disease and chronic obstructive pulmonary disease.